gtechsltn/mvc-fastfood-order-net8-Dapper-Serialog/README.md

 It includes functionality for managing customer accounts, shopping carts, and orders in a fast food delivery system.

+## Demo
+Visit this link for the Demo :http://fastfooddapper.runasp.net/

 ## Table of Contents
 - [Features](#features)
 - [Setup](#setup)